jaleedaslam/-DATA-BASED-TIME-SERIES-PREDICTION/README.md

 that provided statistical forecast for confirmed cases of COVID-19 all over the world.

 # Description of data
-he dataset used from a Kaggle dataset that was retrieved by the Centre for Systems Science and Engineering at Johns Hopkins University.
+The dataset used from a Kaggle dataset that was retrieved by the Centre for Systems Science and Engineering at Johns Hopkins University.
 It contained 8 features columns including deaths, recovered and confirmed cases of COVID-19 and 75 no. of observations from Jan to mid of April.
 10.3 Description of the model implementation and forecasting